 Sweat & Your Clarinet

-If you’re playing your clarinet in a marching band, there’s a high probability you will get some sweat on it.
-If this happens, do not panic.
+If you’re playing your clarinet in a marching band, you’ll likely get some sweat on it.
+Don’t worry.
 Here’s how to handle it:

 - Wipe down the instrument with a clean and soft dry cloth.